Some tips for success:

 Italian: it is the most stable.
 It is made by adding hot sugar syrup to the egg whites while beating.

-Swiss: It is made by heating the egg whites and sugar together and whisking until cool.
+Swiss: It is made by heating the egg whites and sugar and whisking until cool.
 Here you can see the method in detail—the best for decorating pies.

 What is the standard egg size in pastry?